Kevin Harper

 Kevin Patrick Harper (born 15 January 1976) is a football coach and former player.
 He played as a winger for Hibernian, Derby County, Walsall, Portsmouth, Norwich City, Leicester City, Stoke City, Carlisle United and Dunfermline Athletic.
-Born in England, played for the Scotland U21 national team.
-He managed Scottish League Two side Albion Rovers from November 2018 to May 2020.
+Born in England, played for the Scotland U21 national team and Scotland national football B team, He managed Scottish League Two side Albion Rovers from November 2018 to May 2020.

 Personal life

 Harper was born in Oldham and raised in Glasgow's Possilpark area, attending St. Theresa's Primary and St. Augustine's Secondary School.

 Playing career

 Hibernian

 Harper played for youth club Hutchison Vale in Edinburgh before he was signed by Hibernian and made his professional debut aged just 17.
 As a black footballer, Harper was in a small minority within Scottish football.
 He was unhappy that having claimed Gary Mackay had racially abused him during an Edinburgh derby game in November 1996, the SFA did not take action in response to his complaint.